RiiConnect24/Wii-Guide/_pages/en_US/wiilink.md

 ##### For vWii Users ONLY

 If you are on vWii and are downloading the Forecast Channel, you must tweak the system via Priiloader for the app to function properly.
-Instructions on how to do this may be found [here](riiconnect24-vwii), in Section IV.
-Otherwise, you may skip to Section I.
+Instructions on how to do this may be found [here](riiconnect24-vwii#section-iv---using-riiconnect24).
 {: .notice--warning}

 ##### Section I - Using WiiLink Patcher